mohsinalimat/klassenapp-ios/README.md

 13. TrueTime - instacart (https://github.com/instacart/TrueTime.swift)
 14. Appcenter - Microsoft (https://azure.microsoft.com/de-de/services/app-center/)
 15. PinCodeTextField - tkach (https://github.com/tkach/PinCodeTextField)
+## Code of Conduct:
+If you want to contribute, please have a look at our Code of Conduct.
+(And follow these rules of course!)
-## Lizenz:
+## License:
-Dieses Projekt ist durch folgende Lizenz geschützt: GNU Affero General Public License v3.0 (GNU AGPLv3).
-Mehr Informationen befinden sich in der Datei "LICENSE".
+This project is protected by the following license: GNU Affero General Public License v3.0 (GNU AGPLv3).
+More information can be found in the file "LICENSE".